bugwelle/no-response-action/README.md

 A GitHub Action that closes Issues where the author hasn't responded to a request for more information.

+## Notes on this fork

+This is a fork of [no-response](https://github.com/lee-dohm/no-response) by lee-dohm.
+Because that project is inactive, I've decided to fork the project.
+Most changes in this project are open as a PR in lee-dohm/no-response (see [here](https://github.com/lee-dohm/no-response/pull/410)).

+Notable changes:

+- `dist/` contains the latest build artifact, so you can use `@main`

 ## Use

 Recommended basic configuration: